sleekmason/Lilidog/README.md

 - Live USB Maker  The folks at antiX/MX made a great little utility for making Live USB's.
 Adapted for Lilidog.

-- Menu installer for Google Earth, Virtualbox, and More!
-Go to "Menu -> Utilities -> Extras" to install any of these.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

 - Feh sets the wallpaper.
 More wallpapers are located in ~/Pictures/wallpapers.
 Right-Click in Thunar to change the wallpaper.